Middle Class Scholarship program

 - Many students with financial need will qualify for UC grants or Cal Grants that are worth even more than the amount provided by the MCS program.
 Think of the MCS award as a minimum level of grant and scholarship assistance – you may qualify for more, depending on your circumstances.

-New, transfer and returning undergraduate students to the University of California or California State University with a family income of up to $150,000 who also meet the following requirements may be eligible:
+New, transfer and returning undergraduate students at the University of California or California State University with annual family income and household assets of up to $150,000 who also meet the following requirements may be eligible:

 - California resident or have AB 540 status

 - Not in default on a student loan

 - Have family asset levels, excluding equity in a primary residence and savings in retirement accounts, of up to $150,000

 - Meet income and other financial aid standards

 - File a FAFSA/California Dream Act Application by March 2nd.

 There's not a separate application.
 Just make sure to file a FAFSA or CA Dream Act application by March 2.